 Lori is an avid runner, having completed two marathons and has also challenged herself in the sport of triathlon.
 She has developed many dear friendships through these dynamic communities.

 Virginia is the proud mom to her daughter, Savannah, and wife to Richard (who introduced her to Telemachus in 2013).
 Prior to joining the team, she worked for Hearst Newspapers as a Senior Consultant for Digital Products, and before that, at PS Dept., a tech startup.

 She graduated, magna cum laude, from Columbia University with a BA in Art History.
 Virginia lives in Nashville, TN with her family.

 She loves to fly-fish, horseback ride, needlepoint, and cook.

 Rick is married to Jill and the father of three adult daughters.
 He resides in Greenwich, CT and is a 35-year veteran of Wall Street, having spent the majority of his career at Morgan Stanley.
 Rick pursues his passion for mentoring and coming alongside emerging leaders as President of Telemachus which he founded in 2010.

-During 2017, he and Jill are attending Stanford’s Distinguished Career Institute where they were full-time students taking classes in their respective fields of interest with under-graduate and graduate students.
+For 18 months ending in June 2018, Rick and Jill were Fellows in Stanford’s Distinguished Career Institute where they were full-time students taking classes in their respective fields of interest with graduate and undergraduate students.